top of page

 The Communities for Youth Teen Action Team is a way for for teens to make a difference around youth mental health and well-being in Idaho.

-What Kinds of Things Does the Teen Action Team Do?
+What kinds of things does the Teen Action Team do?

 Teens can sign up to serve as a youth representative at community meetings, educate peers about youth mental health, or just sign up for newsletters/text alerts about future opportunities around mental health and well-being.
 All teens that would like to attend in person events through Teen Action Team must have parent permission.